All Episodes

 Well, and they're reporting that news with a straight face.

-Anyway, NorCal skydiving told the Bay Area newspaper, the press Democrat, that they were approached by a Sanders campaign staffer about the possibility of making an entrance from the sky.
+Anyway, NorCal skydiving told the Bay Area newspaper, the Press Democrat, that they were approached by a Sanders campaign staffer about the possibility of making an entrance from the sky.

 The following day, a campaign staffer went skydiving as sort of a practice run, but there's still no word about whether they'll go through with it.

-Then you have Sanders rabble rousers planning to make trouble for Hillary.
+Then you have Sanders rabble-rousers planning to make trouble for Hillary.

-Anyway, a group of these Bernie supporters from New York are headed to the DNC next month as handpicked at-large delegates, and they're threatening to make trouble for Hillary at the very moment she hopes to make history as the first female nominee of either party and unite the Democrats for the coming battle against Trump.
+Anyway, a group of these Bernie supporters from New York are headed to the DNC next month as hand-picked at-large delegates, and they're threatening to make trouble for Hillary at the very moment she hopes to make history as the first female nominee of either party and unite the Democrats for the coming battle against Trump.

-Now the disgruntled Sanders delegation heading to Philly with deep reservations about Clinton's brand of politics serves as a reminder of how contentious the four-day meeting could become.
+Now, the disgruntled Sanders delegation heading to Philly with deep reservations about Clinton's brand of politics serves as a reminder of how contentious the four-day meeting could become.

 And Democrats are telling Bernie to withdraw if he doesn't win California, according to the Politico.

-Well, OK, Democrats are warning.
+Well, okay, Democrats are warning.

 Well, the problem is, is Bernie's up now by one point in a Los Angeles time poll that came out late last night.

-And Congress is pressing Obama on whether he paid a billion dollar ransom to Iran.
+And Congress is pressing Obama on whether he paid a billion-dollar ransom to Iran.

 You know, the only problem with all of this is I don't see that Congress has the backbone to follow through on any of this.

-Anyway, Congress is questioning whether Obama officials made a billion dollar plus ransom payment to the Iranian government in exchange for the release of those U.S. sailors that they took hostage.
+Anyway, Congress is questioning whether Obama officials made a billion-dollar-plus ransom payment to the Iranian government in exchange for the release of those U.S. sailors that they took hostage.

-And apparently there's some evidence that those sailors were treated horribly that now the White House is trying to prevent you from learning and knowing about.
+That apparently there's some evidence that those sailors were treated horribly that now the White House is trying to prevent you from learning and knowing about.

 Unbelievable.

-That's like this this is I'm just beginning to touch on the day's news here.
+I'm just beginning to touch on the day's news here.

 It's so outrageous and unbelievable.